SamSwee/custom_image_generator2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It will generate a name on top of the image and you can also mint the image as an NFT.

+This project works by having users enter in their name.
+Their name is then incorporated into the image, which can then be minted onto the Sepolia Testnet as an NFT.

 In **contractInstance.js**, be sure to change the contract address once deployed.
 **NFTStorageService.js** has the API key to NFT.Storage.